CalyCherkaoui/restaurant_page/README.md

 ## Deployment:

-This web-application was deployed with Heroku
+This web-application was deployed with github pages

 ## Author